APPLICATION FORM

 Let’s talk about volunteering at Bedrock Radio.

-If your application is successful, we will invite you to to Cornwall Suite Studio at Queen’s Hospital for an informal interview with Trustees of Bedrock Radio.
+If your application is successful, we’ll invite you to our studio for an informal interview with two Trustees of Bedrock Radio.

-Tip: Take time to read through our website and listen into the station to gain a better understanding of what we do.
+Tip: To help you prepare, take some time to read through our website and listen to the station to get a better understanding of what we do.

 On Boarding Process